heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ##

-The business models of publishing houses and media companies are obsolete
+Business models of publishing houses and media companies have become obsolete

 ##